 Aerobic capacity can be maintained by performing cardiovascular exercise, thereby improving oxygen delivery to various bodily systems for processes such as energy production, maintenance of cells, etc.

 These six ways physical activity benefits the aging process apply to every age.
-From time a person can walk, run, and jump as a toddler, that individual can battle the effects of again by continuing to walk, run, jump, and engage in other activity.
+From the time a person can walk, run, and jump as a toddler, that individual can battle the effects of again by continuing to walk, run, jump, and engage in other activity.

 For a person how has greatly reduced their activity, the same idea applies to starting to engage in activity again.
 Whether you are 20, 30 40, 70, or any age between, below, or above, increased physical activity will benefit you in the six ways noted above.
 Strength exercise and aerobic exercise is beneficial for seniors, and everyone else, as is a focus on mobility.

 Did you know?